Greadimar/HowTo/README.md

-Smart_ptr - implementation of shared pointer, no tests yet
+WIP Smart_ptr - implementation of shared pointer, no tests yet